dokester/BayesicFitting/docs/manual.md

 likelihood is attained when the errors are minimal.
 Several likelihood functions are available in BayesicFitting.
 They are called [**ErrorDistribution**](#list-errdis).
-Using the **GaussErrorDistribution** is equivalent to using the least-squares method.
+Using the **GaussErrorDistribution**, while maximizing the likelihood is equivalent to using the least-squares method.

 ### Data Quality.